 Kenji Mizoguchi, Japan’s master filmic fable-maker, has only recently re-emerged in the Western world as a living, breathing entity after years of seeming abandonment to the history books.
 This is all the more curious because, barring Kurosawa’s Rashomon, he was the Western world’s first introduction to Japanese cinema and by far the most popular Japanese director internationally at the time (yes, more popular than Kurosawa).
 And yet he was almost swept away on the currents of forgotten time.
 Pity, and indeed ironic, because of the three acknowledged masters of Japanese cinema (Ozu, Kurosawa, Mizoguchi), his films are by far the most timeless.
-While Ozu dealt in eerily impressionist and heartbreaking depictions of his present-day Japan, and Kurosawa brought down the hammer with classical themes rendered bigger than life, Mizoguchi’s films were haunting, elegiac statements of dread that nonetheless found an eternal humanity and respect for all humans in elevating their shared depression to mythic status.
+While Ozu dealt in eerily impressionist and heartbreaking depictions of his present-day Japan, and Kurosawa brought down the hammer with classical themes rendered bigger than life, Mizoguchi’s films were haunting, elegiac statements of dread that nonetheless discovered an eternal humanity and respect for all humans in elevating their shared depression to mythic status.

 Today, Mizoguchi’s “masterpiece” is largely considered a toss-up between Ugestsu and Sansho the Bailiff.
 If Mizoguchi’s Ugetsu was a tragic horror, this is horrific tragedy.
-Mythic in its own way, Sansho plays out less like an ethereal afterlife and more like the daily doldrums of a perpetually human existence.
+Mythic in its own way, Sansho plays out less like an ethereal afterlife and more like the daily doldrums of perpetually human existence.
 It finds majesty and horror in the mundane, remaining thoroughly unsentimental as it draws out the subdued anger of their expression.
 The film is as impressionist as Ugetsu, but it is far more chaotic.
 Many scenes are louder, angrier, and less elegiac in their dreamlike aura.
 The simplistic comparison would be to compare Ugetsu to Ozu’s work such as Tokyo Story and Sansho to a Kurosawa film: less impressionistic and more active.
 But this does a grave disservice to how both films are uniquely Mizoguchi.
 Both are stately, nightmarish, and above all, uniquely interested in humans as they relate to the geography of the world around them.
 Mizuoguchi films his characters this way, as small figments that exist not individually but in relation to the world and eternally connected not so much to each other but to the physical earth around them.

 Insofar as this film is based in narrative, it centers a mother, Tamaki (Knuyo Tanaka) and her two children Zushio (Yoshiaki Hanyagi) and Anju (Kyoko Kagawa), and the effect their husband/father, a local governor in Feudal Japan, being exiled has on their lives.
 Grieving, they eventually decide to visit him but become lost and are soon tricked – and sold into slavery.
 The mother is sold to another region, while the children are brought to a Bailiff, Sansho (Eitaro Shindo), and grow up with his many slaves.
 Zushio grows up a slave overseer, complicit in the actions of his master, who takes seeming delight in the limited power he can gain from his position.
 His sister Anju is more passive and openly anguished.
 She wants to escape and continually begs Zushio to join her.
 He refuses, until one day he has a change of heart.